-The Sonny and Cher Comedy Hour was a variety show starring the pop duo of Cher and Sonny Bono.
+Cher, the woman, the myth, the legend, turns 75 today.
+75!
+And in honor of her illustrious career, let’s look back at The Sonny and Cher Comedy Hour, the early variety show which once starred the pop duo of Cher and her husband Sonny Bono.
 When the couple divorced in 1974, the show was cancelled but revived in 1976 as the (quite similar) Sonny and Cher Show.
 The Sonny and Cher Show ran for two additional seasons, ending in 1977.
 During its disjointed five year run, the Sonny and Cher collaboration won an Emmy, flaunted a gorgeous array of Bob Mackie designs, and featured many popular guest stars.
 So where are they now?

 The Sonny And Cher Comedy Hour Opening

 The Start of Sonny and Cher